-Three Iterations of the Same Book
+Two Iterations of the Same Book

-"Why three versions of the same book?" you may ask.
+"Why two versions of the same book?" you may ask.
 Simple answer: market changes since the title was initially published.
 Any book industry insider will tell you Amazon's Kindle marketplace really is the "Wild West" these days.
 No exaggeration.
 "Soft porn" is being marketed in the "Classic Westerns" genre.
 Pure fiction is being peddled in the "U.S. History" category.
 It can be maddening to find the kind of book a reader is really looking for.

 Book 1 Synopsis